ehpc-lab/docker-conda-course/README.md

 docker container ls
 ```

-To check out all containers are running or stopped, use the -a parameter:
+To check out if all containers are running or stopped, use the -a parameter:
 ```
 docker container ls -a
 ```

-Copy the CONTAINER ID or CONTAINER NAME information to start the container
+Copy the CONTAINER ID or CONTAINER NAME information to start the container.

-Run the existed Docker container
+Run the existing Docker container.
 ```
-docker exec -i -t (<CONTAINER ID> or <CONTAINER NAME>) /bin/bash docker exec -i -t CSBL3
+docker exec -i -t (<CONTAINER ID> or <CONTAINER NAME>) /bin/bash docker exec -i -t CSBL3 /bin/bash
 (base) root@a95e814ebc80:/#
 (base) root@a95e814ebc80:/# exit
 ```